imranpollob/imranpollob/README.md

 - 🎓 Currently, I'm a PhD student focused on Blockchain
 - 💗 Love to work on side projects

+I started my career with PHP, and later I have worked professionally with Python, JavaScript, Node, React, and VueJS.
+I love to explore different technologies, read various blogs and watch random videos on youtube.
+I am doing research on Blockchain technology, mainly working on the scalability and security part.

 ### Let's be connected <img src="./src/handshake-small.gif">

 <a href="mailto:imranpollob.iitju@gmail.com">